 You Can Epilate In The Shower

-Most electric epilators are water-resistant, so you can use them in the shower.
-This is nice because the water can help soothe any pain caused by the epilator, and it’s cleaner because you can just wash the hairs down the drain.
+Most electric epilators are water-resistant, so you can (and should!) use them in the shower.
+This is nice because the water can help soothe any pain caused by the epilator, and it’s cleaner because you can just wash the hair down the drain.

 Another great reason to epilate in the shower is that the steam from the shower will open your pores and follicles.
 Open pores will allow the epilator to pull the hair out a lot easier and without as much resistance.